The historic site has undergone an incredible transformation, and we’re getting our first glimpse of the new “creative city.”

 9. Clean Up

 In order for Atomic Entertainment to redevelop the site, a huge clean up had to take place.
 Starting in 2017, numerous investigations assessed the 12 on-site buildings for hazardous materials.
 Asbestos containing materials (ACM) were identified in various building materials, and more!
-Everything is ready for it’s debut this month.
-Are you ready, Atlanta?
+Are you ready to check out this historical landmark?